bitfield/gmachine/README.md

 At any given moment, the G-machine has a certain _state_: the contents of its registers, plus the contents of its memory.

 The first thing users need to be able to do is to create a new G-machine they can use.
-So you'll be implementing a `gmachine.New()` function that returns a G-machine in its default initial state, which is:
+So you'll be implementing a `gmachine.New()` function that returns a G-machine in its default initial state, which is specified by a test.

-* A 64-bit register named P, containing zero
-* 1024 64-bit _words_ (that is, locations) of memory, containing all zeroes

 The test is already written for you, in the file [gmachine_test.go](gmachine_test.go), so let's get started!

 **TASK:** Write the minimum code to make the test pass.
 Use the [gmachine.go](gmachine.go) file which has been started for you.

-(Hint: create a `struct` type to represent the G-machine, with a `uint64` field representing the P register, and a `[]uint64` field representing the memory.
-Make sure to initialize this slice to the required length, or the test will fail.
-The `New()` function should return a pointer to this `struct` type.)
+You'll need to define a few things first just to get the test to even compile.
+Once you've done that, see if you can add the minimum extra code necessary to make it pass.

 When the test passes, go on to the next section.